 - vehicle_damage: yes = customer got his/her vehicle damaged in the past, no = customer didn’t get his/her vehicle damaged in the past.

-- annual_premium: the amount the customer needs to pay as a premium in the year.
+- annual_premium: the amount the customer needs to pay as a yearly premium.

 - vintage: number of days the customer has been associated with the company.